sillyfrog/aws-eks-fargate-alb-example/kustomize/README.md

 # Pod Size and Resource Allocation

 As per the [AWS Fargate Docs](https://docs.aws.amazon.com/eks/latest/userguide/fargate-pod-configuration.html), each pod is deployed in their own dedicated node.
 The size of this node defaults to .25 vCPU and 0.5GB of RAM.
 To get a node with more resources, the Deployment should including the desired size as part of the `spec` template section.

+Using Kustomize, you can change this for testing vs development etc.

 The available pod/node sizes are listed in the docs as per above. **Remember**: for the `memory` size request, AWS will add 256MB before creating the node, so if you request 1vCPU, and 2GB of RAM, you'll get a pod with 1vCPU, and 3GB of RAM (as that's the closest next size).